top of page

 Kahoots as an articulation therapy activity for older students

-Planning articulation therapy for middle and high school students doesn't have to be stressful.
-By strategically integrating words with target sounds into meaningful and motivating games, activities, and websites, your older students will put forth greater effort to make changes in their speech production.
+Planning articulation therapy for middle and high school students in a teletherapy setting doesn't have to be stressful.
+By strategically integrating words with target sounds into meaningful and motivating games, activities, and websites, students in upper grade levels will put forth greater effort to make changes in their speech production.
 And even if they won't admit it, they might just have a little fun along the way 😊

 📌 Got a speech therapy board on Pinterest?
 SAVE the love ❤️